-Due to the pandemic, substantially fewer cases were sent to OHA in FY 2020 than in prior years, and that trend is projected to continue for the rest of FY 2021.
-There is a build-up of cases as a result of the pandemic, cases sent to OHA are expected to substantially increase in FY 2022 once processing can resume at normal levels.
-OHA is expected to be able to increase cases concluded due to the filling of five critical Judge vacancies in FY 2021.
-Training is ongoing and by FY 2022, OHA expects these Judges to be fully productive to meet a potential surge of case receipts.
+Due to the pandemic, substantially fewer cases were sent to OHA in FY 2020 than in prior years.
+In FY 2021, the number of cases received began to increase, but remained below historical levels.
+Cases sent to OHA are expected to substantially increase once processing can resume at normal levels.
+Other factors affecting case processing at OHA in FY 2023 are the transition in BIA to a new case management system and the regulatory changes to the American Indian Probate Reform Act (AIPRA), effective in January 2022.
+Productivity may be temporarily affected as a result of time needed to transition case management systems, the training of staff on the system and on the regulatory changes.
+In FY 2021, OHA was able to increase the number of cases concluded due to the filling of five critical Judge vacancies, and in FY 2022 and FY 2023, OHA expects these Judges to be fully productive to meet a potential surge of cases.